Interdicting Restructuring Networks with Applications in Illicit Trafficking: Computational Results: Overview and Comparison to Other C CG Methods

 We first compare solve time with the method described in \cite{cncg2}.
-Before doing so, we note that the KKT-conditions-based tightening cannot be applied to our problem, as, for any interdiction plan, a restructuring plan of $z = 0$ is always feasible.
-Since we are in a minimization problem and the tightening has the upper level decision maker (attacker) try to predict what the lower level decision maker's (defender's) integer decisions (restructuring decisions), the null plan will always be selected for these constraints, resulting in the lower bound given by the KKT-conditions-based tightening being the interdicted flow.
+Before doing so, we note that the KKT-conditions-based tightening cannot be applied to our problem.
+This tightening tries to improve the lower bound on the objective value of the upper level problem by having the upper level decision maker (attacker) try to predict the lower level decision maker's (defender's) integer decisions (restructuring decisions), and identifies the optimal continuous variables in the lower level problem.
+In our problem, for any interdiction plan, a restructuring plan of $z = 0$ is always feasible.
+Since we are in a minimization problem, the null plan will always be selected for these constraints, resulting in the lower bound given by the KKT-conditions-based tightening being the interdicted flow.
 If we were to enforce that restructuring needs to occur, we may encounter the scenario where an interdiction plan does not allow for restructuring to occur; this would make the master problem infeasible.

 To implement their projection scheme, we extend our $w$ variables to determine the full feasibility of a restructuring plan.
-Let \begin{singlespace}
+For each iteration $k$, let \begin{singlespace}

-\end{singlespace} We can enforce that $f^k$ takes the correct value with the following constraint:
+\end{singlespace} We can enforce that $f^k$ takes the correct value with the following constraint: \begin{singlespace}